Happy National Pollinator Week!

 The Barefoot Beekeeper

 4th Edition of this book, first published in 2007.
 The Barefoot Beekeeper has become something of a classic in its field, inspiring thousands of new, environmentally-aware beekeepers to re-think the way bees have been treated since the middle of the nineteenth century and discover a new relationship with this unique and essential insect, responsible for pollinating many of our food crops.
-Using home-made equipment and natural, chemical-free methods of management, this is beekeeping simplified.
-You can build your own hive and have honeybees buzzing around your garden in no time, with honey to spare!

 - Archived Author -

 Sheridan is an author advocate, B Corp Champion, friend to all cats everywhere, and a clog aficionado.